ChainShot/Escrow-Hardhat/readme.md

 ## Setup

-Install dependencies with `npm install`.
+Install dependencies in the top-level directory with `npm install`.

-## Contracts

-You can use hardhat commands to test and compile the contracts, among other things.
+After you have installed hardhat locally, you can use commands to test and compile the contracts, among other things.
 To learn more about these commands run `npx hardhat help`.

+Compile the contracts using `npx hardhat compile`.
+The artifacts will be placed in the `/app` folder, which will make it available to the front-end.
+This path configuration can be found in the `hardhat.config.js` file.

 ## Front-End